reearth/reearth-cms-mcp/README.md

 ## Usecases

-Here are some other useful prompts to get started:
+Here are some useful prompts to get started:

 | Usecase | Prompt |
 |---------|--------|